Skip Navigation

 Annotation: This report describes a project to expand preventive school-based oral health services to include restorative care in four high-need rural school districts in New York.
 Topics include delivery-system design, interdisciplinary care, client/community education, continuous quality improvement, sustainability, evaluation, and resources and capabilities.
 Appendices include the project services timeline, a risk-assessment tool, a workflow diagram, enrollment and consent forms, posters, a brochure, video links, promotional materials, a satisfaction survey, and a press release.
 The process, outcome, and impact indicators/minimal data set is also provided.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Comprehensive health care, Dental care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, New York, Oral health, Program improvement, Quality assurance, Rural population, School based clinics, School districts, Service integration, Systems development
+Keywords: Comprehensive health care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, New York, Oral health, Oral health care, Program improvement, Quality assurance, Rural population, School based clinics, School districts, Service integration, Systems development

 Barzaga C. 2016.
 Children’s Oral Healthcare Access Program [final report].
 Pomona, CA: Center for Oral Health, 19 pp. plus appendices.